gardener/documentation/website/documentation/getting-started/observability/_index.md

 Our monitoring and logging solutions Vali and Prometheus both run next to the control plane of the shoot cluster.

-Data from both is visualized in the Plutono dashboards.

 #### Data Flow - Logging

-Plutono displays the logging data from Vali.

 The following diagram allows a more detailed look at Vali and the data flow.

 ![](./images/data-flow-logging.png)

+On the very left, we see Plutono as it displays the logs.
+Vali is aggregating the logs from different sources.

-In this example, two different components are scraping logs and sending them to Vali, which in turn stores the logs.
+Valitail and Fluentbit send the logs to Vali, which in turn stores them.

 **Valitail**